cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section1_intro.md

 <!-- Source: https://vizier.cds.unistra.fr/index.gml -->
 ## What is VizieR?

 [VizieR][vizier-home] provides the most complete library of published astronomical catalogues - tables and associated data - with verified and enriched data, accessible via multiple interfaces.
 Query tools allow the user to select relevant data tables and to extract and format records matching given criteria.
-Currently, over 23 000 catalogues are available.
+Currently, ~ 24 000 catalogues are available (as in August 2023).

 <!-- VizieR homepage as iframe-->